fuzziqersoftware/resource_dasm/README.md

 The resource manager compression scheme was never officially documented by Apple or made public, so the implementation of these decompressors is based on reverse-engineering ResEdit and other classic Mac OS code.
 In summary, resources are decompressed by executing 68K or PowerPC code from a dcmp or ncmp resource, which is looked up at runtime in the chain of open resource files like most other resources are.
 (In practice, the relevant dcmp/ncmp is usually contained in either the same file as the compressed resource or in the System file.)
 There are two different formats of compressed resources and two corresponding formats of 68K decompressors; resource_dasm implements support for both formats.

 resource_dasm contains native implementations of all four decompressors built into the Mac OS System file.
 Specifically:
-- dcmp 0 (DonnDecompress) works
+* dcmp 0 (DonnDecompress) works
-- dcmp 1 (a variant of DonnDecompress) is not tested
+* dcmp 1 (a variant of DonnDecompress) is not tested
-- dcmp 2 (GreggyDecompress) is not tested
+* dcmp 2 (GreggyDecompress) is not tested
-- dcmp 3 (an LZSS-like scheme) works
+* dcmp 3 (an LZSS-like scheme) works

 resource_dasm has built-in 68K and PowerPC emulators to run non-default decompressors.
 These emulators can also run the default decompressors, which are included with resource_dasm.
 Current status of emulated decompressors:
-- System dcmp 0 works
+* System dcmp 0 works
-- System dcmp 1 is not tested
+* System dcmp 1 is not tested
-- System dcmp 2 is not tested
+* System dcmp 2 is not tested
-- System dcmp 3 works
+* System dcmp 3 works
-- Ben Mickaelian's self-modifying dcmp 128 from After Dark works
+* Ben Mickaelian's self-modifying dcmp 128 from After Dark works
-- FutureBASIC (probably) dcmp 200 works
+* FutureBASIC (probably) dcmp 200 works

 There may be other decompressors out there that I haven't seen, which may not work.
 If you see "warning: failed to decompress resource" when using resource_dasm, please create a GitHub issue and upload the exported compressed resource (.bin file) that caused the failure, and all the dcmp and ncmp resources from the same source file.

 ### Using resource_dasm as a library

 Run `sudo make install` to copy the header files and library to the relevant paths after building.
-After installation, you can `#include <resource_file/ResourceFile.hh>` (for example) and link with `-lresource_file`.
-There is not much documentation for this library beyond what's written in the header files.
+After installation, you can `#include <resource_file/IndexFormats/ResourceFork.hh>` (for example) and link with `-lresource_file`.
+There is no documentation for this library beyond what's written in the header files.

 The library contains the following useful functions and classes:
 * AudioCodecs.hh: MACE3/6, IMA4, mu-law and A-law audio decoders